Medicine Wheel: Ancient Native American Wisdom

 The Bighorn Medicine Wheel

-The wheel is roughly circular in shape and has a diameter of about 23 meters.
-At its center is an oval stone-walled cairn that has an outside diameter of 3.65 meters and an inside diameter of about 2 meters.
-The central cairn is about 2 meters high and opens on the north side.
-From the cairn radiate twenty-eight rays outward to the outer circle of the Wheel.
+If you take a look at the photo on the right, you will notice that the wheel is roughly circular in shape and has a diameter of approximately 23 meters.
+At its center is an oval stone-walled cairn which has an exterior diameter of 3.65 meters and an interior diameter of approximately 2 meters.
+The central cairn is approximately 2 meters high and opens on the north side.
+From the cairn radiate twenty-eight spokes outward toward the outer circle of the Wheel.

-Around the outer circle are six other cairns much like the central one
+Around the outer circle are six more cairns much like the one in the center.

 The Native American Medicine Wheel